 After the completion of the first phase, if funds can be raised, the project will move into a second phase to widen the corridor.

-To create the Keruak Corridor WLT needs to raise in the region of one million pounds - a lot of money for a relatively small area, but land is very expensive in Borneo because of the booming palm oil sector.
+To create the Keruak Corridor WLT needed to raise in the region of one million pounds - a lot of money for a relatively small area, but land is very expensive in Borneo because of the booming palm oil sector.

 And, in Borneo, even small parcels of land can be a lifeline for Orang-utans so long as they link together protected forests enabling animals to move safely over greater distances.